 12-13 August 2019 – the Perseids

-The night of Monday 12/13 August will be the peak of the Perseids, one of the most famous prolific meteor showers Meteors (also known as shooting stars) are bright streaks of light caused by small lumps of rock or metal called meteoroids hitting the Earth's atmosphere at a very high speed (in the case of the… Continue reading 12-13 August 2019 – the Perseids
+For revised post containing more tips on how to view the Perseids see The Perseids 2021.
+Meteors (also known as shooting stars) are bright streaks of light caused by small lumps of rock or metal called meteoroids hitting the Earth's atmosphere at a very high speed (in the case of the Perseids around 200,000 km/h).
+As… Continue reading 12-13 August 2019 – the Perseids

 12-13 August 2017 – the Perseids

-Watching the Sun set below the horizon and the sky gradually get darker and darker is an almost magical experience.
-Twilight is that period of the day when the sky is not completely dark, and it can be used to describe the period either just after sunset, or just before sunrise.
-It is valued by photographers because of… Continue reading Twilight
+Updated August 2026 Watching the Sun set below the horizon and the sky gradually get darker and darker is an almost magical experience.
+Twilight is that time of the day, just after sunset, or just before sunrise when the Sun is below the horizon but the sky is not completely dark.
+It is valued by photographers… Continue reading The Three Phases of Twilight Explained